Rogatto/poc-spring-data-elasticsearch/README.md

 # Testing

-First, you need to open a terminal at the root of the application.
+**First**, you need to open a terminal at the root of the application.

-Second, you need to the [Docker Compose](https://docs.docker.com/compose/) running the command bellow:
+**Second**, you need to the [Docker Compose](https://docs.docker.com/compose/) running the command bellow:

 ```shell
 docker-compuse up -d
 ```

-Third, you need to start your application running the command bellow:
+**Third**, you need to start your application running the command bellow:

 ```shell
 mvn clean spring-boot:run
 ```

-Forth, to see if the application saved the model correctly you need to open the following URL
+**Forth**, to see if the application saved the model correctly you need to open the following URL

 ```shell
 http://localhost:5000/#!/